YuzhuoMa97/RetroSPAgwas.github.io/docs/Introduction_RetroSPAgwas.md

 **Retrospective saddlepoint approximation (Retrospective SPA)** is a method applied in GWAS.
 For a score statistic (S=G<sup>T</sup>R), retrospective SPA strategy considers genotypes as random variables and uses saddlepoint approximation to accurately approximate the null distribution of score statistics conditional on phenotype and covariates.

+## Main features of retrospective SPA

+The **retrospective saddlepoint approximation (retrospective SPA)** approach is applicable to a wide range of trait types (binary, time-to-event, ordinal, longitudinal, and other traits).
+It maintains high accuracy when testing low-frequency or rare variants, even the phenotypic distribution is unbalanced (e.g. case-control imbalance in case-control studies).

 ## Citation of retrospective SPA

 Retrospective saddlepoint approximation (Retrospective SPA) methods were first proposed in the master's thesis: